Pricing and Valuation under the Real-World Measure: Conclusion

 \section{Conclusion}

-I clarified the economic conditions under which the discounted price processes in a complete financial market are uniformly integrable martingales under the physical measure.
-This martingale property is satisfied if and only if the market is efficient.
-The given result is model independent.
-This means it does not require any specific assumption about the interest and risk attitude of the market participants, and the underlying probabilistic conditions are minimal.

-The main result of this work is based on two fundamental axioms of neoclassical finance: (i) The absence of arbitrage opportunities and (ii) informational efficiency.
+After an appropriate choice of the numéraire, the discounted price processes in a complete financial market are uniformly integrable martingales under the real-world measure if and only if the market is sensitive.
+The given result is model independent, i.e., the underlying probabilistic assumptions are minimal, and it highlights two fundamental axioms of neoclassical finance: (i) The absence of arbitrage opportunities and (ii) informational efficiency.
 An arbitrage opportunity can be either a free lunch with vanishing risk or a dominant strategy.
-This particular notion of arbitrage is motivated by the Third Fundamental Theorem of Asset Pricing.
-Informational efficiency means that the market prices are sensitive, i.e., they ``fully reflect'' or ``rapidly adjust to'' all relevant information.
-Technically speaking, the evolution of asset prices must be immersed in the considered flow of information with respect to the physical measure.
+This particular notion of arbitrage is motivated by the 3\textsuperscript{rd} FTAP.
+Informational efficiency means that the evolution of asset prices is immersed in a general flow of information with respect to the physical measure.
+Roughly speaking, the market prices must ``fully reflect'' or ``rapidly adjust to'' all relevant information.

-To the best of my knowledge, this paper presents novel results.
-It extends the Third Fundamental Theorem of Asset Pricing to markets with infinite lifetime and illustrates how no-arbitrage conditions, market sensitivity, and the growth-optimal portfolio are connected to each other.
-The presented theorems strengthen the general findings which have been thoroughly discussed in the literature under the label of ``benchmark approach.''
-The approach is to choose the growth-optimal portfolio as a benchmark if the market contains no unbounded profit with bounded risk.
-This leads to a Law of Minimal Price.
-A key observation of this work is that in a complete and efficient financial market, the growth-optimal portfolio is determined by the evolution of asset prices and so we obtain a Law of One Price.
+To the best of my knowledge this work presents novel results.
+For example, it extends the 3\textsuperscript{rd} FTAP to markets with infinite lifetime.
+Further, it illustrates how no-arbitrage conditions, completeness, efficiency, and the growth-optimal portfolio are connected to each other.
+The presented theorems strengthen the general findings that have been thoroughly discussed in the literature under the label of ``benchmark approach,'' which leads to a Law of Minimal Price.
+A key observation of this work is that in a complete and sensitive market, the growth-optimal portfolio is determined by the evolution of asset prices and so we obtain a Law of One Price.

 The given results could be used for constructing hypothesis tests for market efficiency.
 For example, one can test the null hypothesis that a market is efficient with respect to the flow of public or private information.
-Additionally, it is possible to test whether a trader makes use of any information flow that is not ``fully reflected'' by the price evolution.
+Additionally, it is possible to test whether a trader makes use of information that is not ``fully reflected'' by the asset prices.
 The econometric implications of the presented results and their empirical implementation shall be addressed in the future.